Engineering

 Mirth Connect, what happened?
 Here's What Comes Next.

 Mirth democratized healthcare integration.
 Then NextGen acquired it, and the world moved on.
-After 12 years of building on top of it, here's what the next generation of integration tooling looks like — and why it was inevitable.
+What the next generation of integration tooling looks like, and why the transition was inevitable.

 HealthcareRead more →